 - Set your preferences well on Linkedin.
 Then there is more chance that you will receive relevant vacancies straight into your inbox.

 - Get referrals.
-Maybe a friend of a friend works in that company that you are interested in.
+Maybe a friend of a friend works in that company you’re interested in.
 Try to get them to refer you to the job.

 - Look at what your non-Dutch friends are doing.
 Maybe their company is hiring!
 Exploit your network.
 If you don’t have one, start building one.